January 24, 2019

 Planning a visit to London this spring?
-Now the lighter evenings are finally here it’s time to ditch the winter wardrobe, come out of hibernation and witness the city come alive again.
-Check out our pick of London’s latest hotspots for gourmet British food, new riverfront views, fashionable hotels, and the best of the new season’s glamour.
+Now the lighter evenings are almost here it’s time to ditch the winter wardrobe, come out of hibernation and witness the city come alive again.
+Check out our pick of London’s finest hotspots for gourmet British food, riverfront views, and the best of the new season’s glamour.

 The real star, however, is the food – both here and in the darker, cosier pub downstairs.
 With an admirable commitment to an entirely British menu, you can feast on traditional dishes featuring ingredients sourced from all around the country, like roasted wood pigeon or pheasant; pine-smoked Yorkshire venison; rare breed steaks, or exquisite hand dived Scottish scallops.
 Without a doubt, this is gourmet fare designed to indulge the sophisticated tastes of the Punchbowl’s regular patrons, but local or not, you’ll be welcomed with open arms.